Skip to main content

 MCP server connections that add new tools to GAIA.
 Published integrations go into the public marketplace where anyone can install them with one click.

-Before you publish, make sure your workflow actually works.
-Other users will rely on it doing what you say it does.
+Test your workflow before publishing, other users will rely on it doing what you say it does.

 1